-- For determinations of disability, the notice period starts on the later of: 1) the date of the subscriber's termination or reduction in hours; 2) the date the qualified member would lose coverage as the result of one of these events; or 3) date of the disability determination.
+• For determinations of disability, the notice period starts on the later of: 1) the date of the subscriber's termination or reduction in hours; 2) the date the qualified member would lose coverage as the result of one of these events; or 3) date of the disability determination.
 Please note: Determinations that a qualified member is disabled must be given to the Participating Employer before the 18-month continuation period ends.
 This means that the subscriber or qualified member might not have the full 60 days in which to give the notice.
 Please include a copy of the determination with your notice to the Group.

-Note: The subscriber or affected dependent must also notify the Group if a qualified member is deemed by the - For the other events above, the 60-day notice period starts on the later of: 1) the date of the qualifying event, or 2) the date the qualified member would lose coverage as a result of the event.
+Note: The subscriber or affected dependent must also notify the Group if a qualified member is deemed by the Social Security Administration to no longer be disabled.
+See When COBRA Coverage Ends.

+• For the other events above, the 60-day notice period starts on the later of: 1) the date of the qualifying event, or 2) the date the qualified member would lose coverage as a result of the event.